 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On May 26 the Church remembers the Apostle Carpus, one of the Seventy sent by the Lord to spread the Gospel through the known world.
+The Apostle Carpus is one of the Seventy sent by the Lord to spread the Gospel through the known world.

 Paul gave Carpus the position of Bishop of Varna in Thrace, an area which includes parts of modern Greece, Bulgaria and Turkey.
 Carpus also preached in Crete, where he met Dionysius the Areopagite.
 It is Dionysius who tells us that Carpus received many heavenly visions, especially when he was preparing to serve the Divine Liturgy.